 It continued just before Christmas, when their house in Adelaide was raided and they were taken to Port Augusta in preparation for removal from Australia.
-The baby had a dirty nappy: the mother was not allowed to change it; the younger girl wet her pants in fright; but she was not allowed to change before the 5 hour drive.
-Alamdar – his face made familiar to us on TV as he screamed in terror through the steel bars at Woomera – Alamdar is afraid to sleep at night in case of another sudden, wrenching raid.
-And all the children are haunted by terrors childhood should never know.
+The baby had a dirty nappy: the mother was not allowed to change it; the younger girl wet her pants in fright; but she was not allowed to change before the five hour drive.
+Alamdar – his face made familiar to us on TV as he screamed in terror through the steel bars at Woomera – Alamdar was afraid to sleep at night in case of another sudden, wrenching raid.
+And all the children were haunted by terrors childhood should never know.

-The government’s policy of punitive deterrence has succeeded in shutting off almost completely the trickle of unauthorised arrivals to Australia.
+The government’s policy of punitive deterrence succeeded in shutting off almost completely the trickle of unauthorised arrivals to Australia.
 The drowning of 353 people on SIEV X effectively ended the people smugglers’ trade.
 It is difficult to imagine that sparing the Bakhtiyari family would have triggered a spate of new arrivals, eager to spend years behind razor wire.
 From there on the cruelty was truly pointless.

 This is why honesty matters.
 Imagine the reaction at the polls if John Howard had told the truth.
 Imagine if, in 2001, he had said:

-“I know the asylum seekers did not throw their children overboard – they were just doing what any decent parent would do – they were trying to save them from the Taliban, or Saddam Hussein.”
+‘I know the asylum seekers did not throw their children overboard – they were just doing what any decent parent would do – they were trying to save them from the Taliban, or Saddam Hussein.’

 In the wake of the Cornelia Rau story, other stories of systemic cruelty in Baxter emerged.
 For example, Francis Milne, one of the centre’s volunteers from the Uniting Church told the story of Hassan, a 37-year-old Algerian man.
-He spent 9 weeks in solitary confinement in Baxter because he had threatened to commit suicide.
+He spent nine weeks in solitary confinement in Baxter because he had threatened to commit suicide.
 He was subjected to a cavity search in front of two females.